lootup-team/nestjs-common/README.md

 ### Step 3: Application Wide Configuration

-In your `main.ts` file, configure the application with the unified configuration handler or manually setting various common settings:
+In your `main.ts` file, configure the application with the unified configuration handler:

 ```typescript
 // main.ts using the unified handler